Limits of isotropic damage models for complex load paths -- beyond stress triaxiality and Lode angle parameter: Numerical examples

 According to Fig.~\ref{Fig:ST:paths} (b), the stress triaxiality of the optimized paths is always higher than that of the reference paths, i.e., inequality $ \eta^\mr{opt}(t) \geq \eta^\mr{ref}(t)$ is indeed fulfilled at any time.

-As evident from Fig.~\ref{Fig:ST:paths} (a), shear component $\ve_{\theta z}$ and axial component $\ve_{zz}$ of the strain tensor are simultaneously applied for the optimal paths -- in contrast to the sequential reference path.
-Finally, the evolution of the Lode angle parameter is shown in Fig.~\ref{Fig:ST:paths} (c).
-The evolution is similar to that of the stress triaxiality.
-In particular, the Lode angle parameter of the optimal path is always larger than its referential counterpart. \marknew{The present experiment includes no means to control the Lode angle parameter.
+As evident from Fig.~\ref{Fig:ST:paths} (a), shear component $\ve_{\theta z}$ and axial component $\ve_{zz}$ of the strain tensor are simultaneously active for the optimal paths -- in contrast to the sequential reference path.
+Finally, the evolution of the Lode angle parameter is shown in Fig.~\ref{Fig:ST:paths} (c). \KF{Due to plane stress conditions, the stress tensor shows only two non-vanishing eigenvalues.
+In this case, the Lode angle parameter can be expressed in terms of the stress triaxiality ($\bar{\theta} = 1 - \tfrac{2}{\pi}\,\arccos\of{\tfrac{3}{2}\,\eta\,\left[1-\tfrac{1}{3}\eta^2\right]}$) and, thus, both invariants show a similar behavior.} The present experiment includes no means to control the Lode angle parameter.
 However, literature indicates that it is an important indicator for ductile damage, along with stress triaxiality.
-Therefore, the Lode angle parameter will be controlled in subsequent experiments.}
+Therefore, the Lode angle parameter will also be controlled in subsequent experiments.

 A more detailed comparison of the material degradation at the final time $t=1$ is given in Fig.~\ref{Fig:ST:stiffness}.
 It shows the directional relative stiffness of the anisotropic damage models \modelIa and \modelIIa relative to the initial isotropic, undamaged state.
 While the model \modelIIa leads to an almost isotropic material degradation, the model \modelIa predicts a more pronounced anisotropy.
 It shall be noted again that the comparison of the models does not aim at their individual evaluation but rather at finding model-invariant conclusions on the damage evolution and the corresponding input parameters.
 For both constitutive models, the optimized load paths are characterized by a larger elastic stiffness compared to the reference solution.
 Stress triaxiality -- even in combination with the equivalent plastic strain -- hence remains an insufficient indicator for damage.